sebiniemann/Mantella/_includes/descriptions.md

 {% when "optimisation-algorithms-setnextparametersfunction-std-function-std-string" %}

-{% include notice title="Normalised parameters" content="All internal optimisation functions like `nextParameterFunction` must work on normalised parameters, handling the problem as if the lower bounds are all \\(0\\) and the upper bounds are all \\(1\\).
+{% include notice title="Normalised parameters" content="All internal optimisation functions like `nextParametersFunction` must work on normalised parameters, handling the problem as if the lower bounds are all \\(0\\) and the upper bounds are all \\(1\\).

 The parameter is than automatically mapped to the actual parameter space by the optimisation problem's `.getNormalisedObjectiveValue(...)` method." %}

-- The full type of `nextParameterFunction` is `std::function<arma::Mat<double>(arma::uword numberOfDimensions_, arma::Mat<double> parameters_, arma::Row<double> objectiveValues_, arma::Row<double> differences_>`.
+- The full type of `nextParametersFunction` is `std::function<arma::Mat<double>(arma::uword numberOfDimensions_, arma::Mat<double> parameters_, arma::Row<double> objectiveValues_, arma::Row<double> differences_>`.
   - **<small>Output</small>** `arma::Mat<double>`<br>
-    The *next parameters* function returns the next parameters to evaluate, whereas each column stands for a parameter and each row for a dimension.
+    The next parameters to evaluate, prior to the boundaries handling, whereas each column stands for a parameter and each row for a dimension.
   - **<small>Input</small>** `arma::uword numberOfDimensions_`<br>
     The number of problem dimensions.
   - **<small>Input</small>** `arma::Mat<double> parameters_`<br>
-    Contains the previously evaluated parameters, after boundary handling was applied.
-This may either be the initial parameters, or come from the last call to `nextParameterFunction` or `restartingFunction`.
+    Contains the previously evaluated parameters, after boundaries handling was applied.
+This may either be the initial parameters, or come from the last call to `nextParametersFunction` or `restartingFunction`.
 Each column stands for a parameter and each row for a dimension.
   - **<small>Input</small>** `arma::Row<double> objectiveValues_`<br>
     Contains the objective values of `parameters_`.
   - **<small>Input</small>** `arma::Row<double> differences_>`<br>
     Contains the difference between the objective values of `parameters_` and the previously best objective value, prior to evaluating any parameter in `parameters_`.
-- Beside the inputs mentioned above, specialised optimisation algorithms like `mant::ParticleSwarmOptimisation` provide publicly accessible member variables, that can also be used within the next parameter function.
+- Beside the inputs mentioned above, specialised optimisation algorithms like `mant::ParticleSwarmOptimisation` provide publicly accessible member variables, that can also be used within the *next parameters* function.
 These member variables are documented individually for each algorithm.
 - The *next parameters* function name is printed out when `::mant::isVerbose` is set to true, to identify the algorithm, or accessible by `.getNextParametersFunctionName()` for your own usage.

 **Exceptions**

-- Throws a `std::logic_error`, if the *next parameter function* is not callable.
+- Throws a `std::logic_error`, if the *next parameters* function is not callable.

 {% include example name=include.signature %}